setms/book/docs/introduction/software.md

 All these variations have the same power, in the sense that deterministic one-tape TMs can simulate them.
 Simpler models exists as well, like a PDA with two stacks, that can simulate a TM.

-The languages TMs accept are the **recursively enumerated** (RE) languages.
+The languages TMs accept are the **Recursively Enumerated** (RE) languages.
 Like with the other types of languages, there are alternative models for expressing RE languages, for instance _$\lambda$-calculus_ and _general recursive functions_.
 We call any model that accepts RE languages **Turing-complete**.

-Real computers have the same power as TMs, in the sense that a TM can simulate a computer and vice versa.
+Real computers are Turing complete, if we assume the computer has access to an infinite number of disks of external storage.
-Here we must assume the computer has access to an infinite number of disks of external storage to simulate the infinite tape.
+These disks simulate the TM's infinite tape.

 The **Church-Turing thesis** states that anything computable is computable by a TM.
 In other words, there can be no more powerful automata than TMs.